dotnet/csharpstandard/standard/statements.md

 > *Example*: In the following example, the body of `L` is reachable even though the beginning point of `L` is not reachable.
 Because the beginning point of `L` isn’t reachable, the statement following the endpoint of `L` is not reachable:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"LocalFunctionDeclarations2", expectedWarnings:["xx","xx"]} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"LocalFunctionDeclarations2", expectedWarnings:["CS0162"]} -->
 > ```csharp
 > class C
 > {